We explain what you need to do to ensure you're protected if you're heading abroad, including coronavirus cover.

 Given how horrifically widespread the virus has proved, not all travel insurers offer cover against coronavirus and when it is offered, the level of cover can vary, so it’s a good idea to shop around.

-As Brits rush to book summer getaways despite a lack of clarity about when they’ll be able to travel overseas, we explain exactly what you need to know to ensure both you and your money are protected in these unprecedented times.
+Now, we'll explain exactly what you need to know to ensure both you and your money are protected in these unprecedented times.

 Check your cover before you buy